 Metroid: Zero Mission, for 90% of the duration, is an exceptional remake that both honours and goes above and beyond the original game.
 But after the Unexpected Gameplay Change and the game moves into its climax, the flaw of the game's item placement is revealed: you only get power bombs a few rooms away from the final boss, and you don't even need them to kill that boss, so the only purpose of power bombs is to use them to go back through the game world and get 100%, including more and more power bombs that you won't actually need.
 It changes the fundamental Metroid principle of stocking up to prepare for the tough final battles, to stocking up for the sake of stocking up; you're not even doing it as preparation for the final boss, because he's almost insultingly easy until you come to him with 100%, at which case he gets a difficulty boost.
 And getting 100% involves completely ruining the triumphant, climactic mood that came once the stealth section ended, and having you go back and forth through the final area more times than you'd think would be necessary.

-Other M starts going on a decline right after the first battle with the Nightmare.
+Metroid: Other M starts going on a decline right after the first battle with the Nightmare.
 You're introduced to a new, plot-heavy area with the enticing allure of getting to kill more Metr- nope, Adam goes in and sacrifices himself instead.
 Then you fight Nightmare again, then fight That One Boss, (who is only killed by a method that the game never tells you) which has the only actual Metroids you fight in the game.
 And after more cutscenes, you then finally get to deal with MB... who is killed by aiming at her.
 And now the game is finished, right?
 Wrong.
 You have to go all the way back through the Bottle Ship to get all the powerups you missed through the first game (which you won't need at this point, anyways) and fight Phantoon, then go through an escape mission, where you have totally different abilities which are used nowhere else in the game except these few minutes.

 For the final level of The Mark of Kri, Rau gets an Axe.
 If you tested it out on the arenas, you do realize that is indeed a powerful weapon, which lets you kill enemies in few strikes.
-However, the final level in this game throws away the good stealth mechanic in favor of hacking away hundereds of enemies, which gets boring fast.
-Most rooms past the first quarter are almost indentical and always require you to open a door or to pull a switch, all while dozens of enemies are getting you on the nerves.
+However, the final level in this game throws away the good stealth mechanic in favor of hacking away hundreds of enemies, which gets boring fast.
+Most rooms past the first quarter are almost identical and always require you to open a door or to pull a switch, all while dozens of enemies are getting you on the nerves.
 After traveling through the castle (which feels like an eternity), you finally face the boss - which only consists of fighting three waves of enemies.
 You don't even touch the boss once, he gets killed in a cutscene.
 It's very evident that the developers ran out of time.

-A similar experience with Shenmue II: After being worn down to the limits of boredom and tedium by an interminable mountain climb coupled with an inane conversation, people put down the game, only to discover later that was right at the game's ending.
+Shenmue II: After being worn down to the limits of boredom and tedium by an interminable mountain climb coupled with an inane conversation, people put down the game, only to discover later that was right at the game's ending.

 Not to mention the fact that the last two chapters have absolutely nothing to do with the plot of the rest of the game.
 Earlier chapters focus on a quest to travel to Blood Island to find a diamond ring to lift the curse Guybrush has accidentally placed on Elaine.
 This ring, along with Blood Island itself, turns out to have a rich history behind it, involving a jilted lover, a line of soup chefs and a band of smugglers.
 But then as soon as you find the ring you're whisked away to Monkey Island, and suddenly the game turns into a half-arsed parody of Disneyland (which had been foreshadowed by precisely two very short cutscenes earlier in the game), and the writers decide they're more interested in tying up Monkey Island 2's plot than bothering to finish off the plot of the game itself!
 Mood Dissonance much?